melxx001/melxx001.github.io/_posts/2015-10-01-learning-es6.md

 console.log( user[ username ] );  // "changed-bob"
 ~~~

-Interestingly, if you change the value of initial symbol used, you loose the reference to it.
+Interestingly, if you change the value of initial symbol used, you lose the reference to it.
 That's because symbols are unique.
 {: .padding-top}

 ~~~ javascript